synnaxlabs/synnax/docs/tech/README.md

 to have solid software engineering foundations in place.
 The [foundations](foundations.md) document walks you through all the essential (and advanced) technologies and concepts you need to be familiar with when working on a specific area of the codebase.

+# 6 - Language Specific Guides

+We also have language specific guides for developing in [python](./python/python.md) and [typescript](./typescript/typescript.md).
+These includes information on the correct processes for working on the codebase in that language.